nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 > Use ASG Lifecycle Hooks to pause the EC2 instance in the Terminating state for troubleshooting

 ## AWS Storage Services
-### Intro
 - How to choose the right database based on your architecture
 	- Ready Heavy, Write heavy or balanced workload?
 Thought put needs?
 Will it be change?
 Does it need to scale during the day?
 	- How much data to store and how long?
 Will it grow?
 Average object size?
-How are hey accessed?
+How are they accessed?
 	- Data durability?
 Source of truth for the data?
 	- Latency requirements?
 Concurrent users?
 	- Data Model?
 How will you query the data?
 Join?
 Structured?
 Semi-structured?